Tenryu Rayz Integral

 These rods are better than that.
 These are rods you'll want to use all the time.
 Think of them as convenient rods.
 Think of them as "go to" rods.
 If you get one, chances are it will be the rod you reach for wherever you go.

-In 2017 I went to Livingston MT to give a presentation to the International Federation of Fly Fishers.
+In 2017 I went to Livingston MT to give a tenkara presentation to the International Federation of Fly Fishers.
 While there I took advantage of some free time after the sessions to do a little spin fishing.
-I didn't want to pass up the chance to catch fish like the Yellowstone Cutthroat shown above.
+I didn't want to pass up the chance to catch some Montana trout, which were likely to be (and proved to be) a bit larger than the trout I catch at home.
 The Tenryu Rayz Integral 4-piece rod easily fit in my suitcase.
 Taking a 2-piece rod would have required checking a second bag.
+I am sure the newer version of the Integral 4-piece rod would have handled those Montana trout just as easily - and it would have fit in my backpack a little more easily because the breakdown length is a little shorter.

-A couple years ago a friend hiked the John Muir Trail in the Sierras.
+Several years ago a friend hiked the John Muir Trail in the Sierras.
 He's an avid tenkara angler, so he took a couple tenkara rods with him.
 The guy he went with also took a tenkara rod, but in addition, he took a multi-piece spinning rod.
 The spinning rod was the hit of the trip.
 By far, most of the fish they caught were caught in the lakes.
 By far, most of the fish they caught in the lakes were caught with the spinning rod.
-My friend the avid tenkara angler bought a Tenryu Rayz Integral RZI50UL-4 spinning rod right after he got back!
+My friend, the avid tenkara angler, bought a Tenryu Rayz Integral four-piece spinning rod right after he got back!
+(And, he just bought the RZI484B-UL, the baitcaster version.)

 But seriously, don't think of the rod as a travel or backpacking rod.
 It's a great rod - it just happens to be very convenient to take with you no matter where you're going or how you're getting there.

 The Tenryu Rayz Integral rods have stainless K guides with SiC rings.
 The dark blue blanks share the Rayz heritage.
 The four-piece blanks make them excellent choices for backpacking or travel.
-The action makes them an excellent choice if you want a rod that is just slightly softer than the Rayz or Rayz Spectra rods (and can do flip casts with the best of them).
+The action makes them an excellent choice if you want a rod that is just slightly softer than the Rayz or Rayz Spectra rods.
+The upper two sections are made from ultra-low modulus carbon to allow snap casting.

 The rods come with a flat canvas case.